Ben-J-Orr/CoverLetter-Generator/README.md

 ## Usage

-- Add all job adverts to their own txt file.
+- Add all job adverts to their own txt file within the "adverts" folder.
-- Change the content of experience.txt to your resume.
+- Change the content of experience.txt within the "resume" folder to your preffered resume.
 - Run main.py
-- The outputted cover letters will be written to a file within the "outputs" folder.
+- The subsequently outputted cover letters will be written to files within the "outputs" folder.

 ## Features